timoteosoutello/dev-springboot-swagger-springfox-sample/README.md

 Set JAVA_HOME env based on where the JDK will be installed.
 Add to PATH as JAVA_HOME\bin.

-To know if the java is installed, run “java -version” command on prompt should work
+To know if the java is installed, run "java -version" command on prompt should work

 1.2-) Installing Maven
 Download the latest version on https://maven.apache.org/download.cgi?Preferred=ftp%3A%2F%2Fmirror.reverse.net%2Fpub%2Fapache%2F

 Define the variable MVN_HOME on your OS pointing to the extracted directory.
 Add to the PATH variable the MVN_HOME\bin.

-To know if the mvn is installed, run the command “mvn --version” and check if its recognition by the SO or not;
+To know if the mvn is installed, run the command "mvn --version" and check if its recognition by the SO or not;

-PS: To check where’s maven repository, you can check on MVN_HOME\conf\setting.xml on the localRepository tag.

 # Run application on command line

-1-) Run scripts:

-If WINDOWS, run startApp.bat.

-If LINUX, run startApp.sh.

-PS: Both scripts are going to run maven and deploy on the SpringBoot local container.
+1-) Configure config.json based on the environment that will be tested.

+2-) Running application:

+mvn spring-boot:run -Dspring.profiles.active="local"

 2.1-) How to know when it's up ?
 The message like above will appear: